Here we look at the most frequently asked questions for opening a private limited company in Singapore.

 No. All directors of Singapore companies must be natural persons, rather than corporations.

 Note, however, that foreign companies can appoint an individual to act for them as their nominee (‘nominee director’).
-A nominee director is a full legal director and has the same powers and responsibilities under Singapore companies law as any other director.
+A nominee director is a full legal director and has the same powers and responsibilities under Singapore company law as any other director.

-Where a nominee director is appointed, there will be a contract between the company and the nominee director specifying their obligations to the company.
+When a nominee director is appointed, there will be a contract between the company and the nominee director specifying their obligations to the company.